hpe-container-platform-community/learn-kubedirector/docs/kd-user/using.md

 ## Exercises

-- Resize a cluster from one to two members
+- Resize a cluster from one to two members (hint: see references, below).
-  - hint: see references, below

 :::note
 You may need to [increase the size](/docs/lab/advanced) of your lab Virtual Machine for this exercise.